amraboelela/SwiftInterview/General/XCUI.md

 | Async | No | Yes (`async throws`) |
 | Test annotation | `func test...()` | `@Test func ...()` |

-Swift Testing is still maturing — `waitForExistence` style built-in support for UI elements is not yet available as of Xcode 16.
+Swift Testing still has no built-in `waitForExistence` equivalent as of Xcode 26.
+The polling workaround above remains the standard approach.

 ---